dhammon/zosi-hack/README.md

 system.jffs2: Linux jffs2 filesystem data little endian
 ```

-With the files ystem extracted I next set out to mount it in order to view the available system files.
-After installing `jefferson` and its dependencies, I the tool on the system.jffs2 file which mounted all files into a jffs2-root directory in the current folder.
+With the files system extracted, I needed to view the system files by mounting the system.
+I could achieve this using the [jefferson](https://github.com/sviehb/jefferson) tool.
+After installing `jefferson` and its dependencies, I ran the tool on the system.jffs2 file which mounted all files into a jffs2-root directory in the current folder.

 Jefferson installation:
 ```bash